-You will breathe easier and get faster by perfecting your technique through breathing exercises and practice on the bike.
+You will breathe easier and get faster by perfecting your technique through breathing exercises for cycling and practice on the bike.

-I’ve never been one to pay much attention to the way I breathe.
+I’ve never been one to pay much attention to the way I breathe or breathing exercises for cycling.
 In my mind, why burn any mental matches on a vital process that my body does automatically.
 It seems like that is one area that my subconscious should have covered.

 Especially when I am riding, I can barely breathe at all, most of the time.
 To then have to focus on the way I do it.
 There is not a good chance.